rbisdorff/Digraph3/docSphinx/tutorial.rst

 It is fair, however, to eventually mention here that the *Graffiti* magazine's average scoring method is actually showing a very similar ranking.
 Indeed, average scores usually confirm well all evident pairwise comparisons, yet *enforce* comparability for all less evident ones.

 Notice finally the ordinal correlation figures *tau* in Fig. 64  3rd row.
-The global ranking represents obviously a rather balanced compromise with respect to all movie critics'opinions as there appears no negative correlation with anyone of them.
-The global ranking apparently takes also correctly in account that the journalist *JH*, a locally renowned movie critic, shows a higher significance weight.

 How may we compute these ordinal correlation indexes ?

 Ordinal correlation equals bipolar relational equivalence
 ---------------------------------------------------------